tmbuza/imap-bioinformatics/workflow/report/rulegraph.rst

-The rule DAG for downloading reads from SRA database.
+Current snakemake rule graph for mothur and qiime2 bioinformatics pipeline.